-The average pay for a Senior Risk Manager is $68.78 per hour.
+The average salary for an Experienced Senior Risk Manager is $124,564.

 - Ensure processes for reporting and managing risks are followed.

 - Identify and mitigate risks to a company's assets, reputation, and interests.

 - Manage company insurance policies and strategies for reducing liability.